 More simply, an ontology is divided into two parts: classes and instances.
 A simple example of a class is "Teacher" which refers to the set of all teachers.
-Classes are arranged into taxonomies (Figure 2).
+Classes are arranged into taxonomies (Figure 1).
 For example, Student5 and Teacher are subclasses of Person.
+All classes from the education domain are in green.
+The subClassOf relationship between Student and Person and Teacher and Person is interpreted as the set of all Students is a subset of the set of all Persons, and the set of all Teachers is a subset of the set of all Persons.
+Note that these subclasses do not have to be disjoint.